PeerStreet: Comprehensive Review and Ranking

 What are PeerStreet Pros and Cons?

-Virtually every site in the industry claims that they have superior due diligence.
-PeerStreet is one of only a handful of sites that backs up marketing claims with concrete proof.
+PeerStreet is one of only a handful of sites that backs up performance claims with concrete proof.
 They allow investors to review the performance of every past investment.

 Also, it doesn't have a lot of volume (especially when compared to hard money loan funds).
 This can make it difficult to create a properly diversified portfolio.